Pool Table Sizes Explained with Dimensions in ft and cm: Discover the Right Fit for Your Room

 12' Snooker Tables

 The 12' snooker table is the largest of the bunch and is a monster to play on.
-It is a championship sized table for the best players in the game.
-Due to its large size, you won't find it in many homes but at the top snooker clubs and tournaments around the world..
+It is a championship-sized table for the game's best players.
+Due to its large size, you won't find it in many homes, but rather at top snooker clubs and tournaments around the world.

 Here's the deal: not all pool tables are created equal.
 And, more importantly, not every room size is the same.
 So before you go out to buy a new pool table, you need to take some measurements and do some planning.

-First of all, decide what game you are most likely to play.
-The most popular games are 8-ball and 9-ball pool, which is played on a billiard sized table.
-Next, consider how much room size do you have to work with?
+First, decide which game you are most likely to play.
+The most popular games are 8-ball and 9-ball pool, which are played on a billiard-sized table.
+Next, consider how much room size you have to work with.
 Pool tables come in various sizes, from 7 feet to 12 feet long.
-And, depending on the room size, you may want to go for a bigger or smaller table.
+And depending on the room size, you may want to choose a larger or smaller table.

 So, before heading to your nearest vendor, take some time to measure your room size and decide on the right size.